 - For non-windows operating system, additional steps may be required.
-See notes at the end of this section. - For "Tiny" version of the board, you need to install the custom DFU device driver using Zadig utility.
+See notes at the end of this section. - For "Tiny Rev. A" version of the board, you need to install the custom DFU device driver using Zadig utility.
 Driver installed by default by Windows, does not suit!
 Detailed instructions on driver installation are provided at the end of this section.
+The "Tiny Rev. B" board does not require DFU drivers.